ga-wdi-boston/game-project-api/README.md

 ### signout

+The `signout` actions is a *DELETE* specifying the `id` of the user so sign out.

+If the request is successful the response will have an HTTP status of 204 No Content.

+If the request is unsuccessful, the response will have a status of 401 Unauthorized.

 ### changepw

+The `changepw` action expects a PATCH of `passwords` specifying the `old` and `new`.

+If the request is successful the response will have an HTTP status of 204 No Content.

+If the request is unsuccessful the reponse will have an HTTP status of 400 Bad Request.

+---

 The `sign-out` and `change-password` requests must include a valid HTTP header `Authorization: Token token=<token>` or they will be rejected with a status of 401 Unauthorized.